aymenkhs/Compiler-with-ANTLR/README.md

-This is a small compilator in java that uses ANTLR as a lexer and parser
+This is a small compiler in java that uses ANTLR as a lexer and parser

 After parsing our grammar we check lexical errors, generate Quadruples, and then assembly code using the visitor class to walk our tree